 Dog Seat Belts: Crash Tested & Approved

-Selecting a safe, crash tested seat belt is important for your dog’s safety.
+Selecting a safe and crash-tested seat belt is important for your dog’s safety.
 A car accident or even a quick stop could put your dog at risk of serious neck or back injury.

-After a good amount of dog seat belt research, I decided to purchase the Sleepypod ClickIt Terrain Car Safety Dog Harness for my miniature dachshunds.
+After some serious dog seat belt research, I decided to purchase the Sleepypod ClickIt Terrain Car Safety Dog Harness for my miniature dachshunds.
 This is a quality harness that passed the CPS crash testing with 5 Stars!

 A car’s safety features are designed for humans only, not dogs.
-Dogs who aren’t restrained in the car properly can pose a great risk to the human passengers and driver as well.
+Dogs who aren’t restrained in the car properly can pose a great risk to the driver and other passengers in the vehicle.
 In an accident, a small or large dog has a dangerously high projectile force that can injure any person in the car.

-Did you know a 10lb dog (unrestrained) can generate 500 pounds of projectile force?
+A 10lb dog (unrestrained) can generate 500 pounds of projectile force.
 1

 Do Dog Seat Belts Really Work?